Thunivu: Plot

-Dark Devil also brings mutual funds chairman Harsha, who was abducted by Kanmani at gunpoint and Sunil Dutta, who was abducted from Mauritius by Dark Devil's men and was also responsible for stealing data from the NSE backup server of the Indian Stock Exchange.
-Sunil confesses that he invested in 10 companies belonging to Krish and reveals that the ₹30,000 crore is in the bank's secret chest locker.
+Dark Devil also brings mutual funds chairman Harsha, who Kanmani abducted at gunpoint, and Sunil Dutta, who was abducted from Mauritius by Dark Devil's men and was also responsible for stealing data from the NSE backup server of the Indian Stock Exchange.
+Sunil confesses that he invested in 10 of Krish's companies and reveals that the ₹30,000 crore is in the bank's secret chest locker.
 With the help of a mole in the media, Krish falsely frames Dark Devil and his team as terrorists and cuts the live telecast.
-Dayalan learns from Rajesh that everyone in the bank except Krish is going to be killed before commandos arrive and take control of the situation, and Dayalan is suspended.
-In the bank, Dark Devil opens the secret locker with the help of Radha and his men, only to find that the money is counterfeit.
-Dark Devil locks Krish, Sunil and Harsha in the secret locker, before Krish reveals that the money is stacked in 25 of the 1500 containers of his ship, which he discreetly records as a video.
+Dayalan learns from Rajesh that everyone in the bank except Krish will be killed before the commandos arrive to take control of the situation, and that Dayalan is suspended.
+At the bank, Dark Devil opens the secret locker with the help of Radha and his men, only to find that the money is counterfeit.
+Dark Devil locks Krish, Sunil, and Harsha in the secret locker before Krish reveals that the money is stacked in 25 of the 1500 containers on his ship, which he discreetly records on video.
 The commandos opened fire, with the bank severely damaged.

-Krish, Sunil and Harsha are killed in the secret locker by an explosive.
+Krish, Sunil, and Harsha are killed in the secret locker by an explosive.
 Kanmani arrives in a fire truck stuffed with RDX and threatens to detonate them unless the hostages are released, forcing the commandos to cease fire.
-She along with Dark Devil, wearing masks, escapes with the help of the public and reaches a boat, planning to escape by sea, while Radha and his gang also escape in the ensuing chaos.
-A chase ensues where Dark Devil, Kanmani, and the rest of their team shoot the commandos and coast guards, using an M2 Browning.
+She, along with Dark Devil, wearing masks, escapes with the help of the public and reaches a boat, planning to escape by sea, while Radha and his gang also escape in the ensuing chaos.
+A chase ensues, during which Dark Devil, Kanmani, and the rest of their team shoot the commandos and coast guards, using an M2 Browning.
 However, they get shot and fall into the sea.
-Later, the media broadcasts the video which Dark Devil discreetly recorded, and Dayalan's suspension is revoked.
+Later, the media broadcasts the video that Dark Devil discreetly recorded, and Dayalan's suspension is revoked.

-A few months later, Dark Devil and Kanmani fake their deaths and escape using sea scooters and reach their boat, settling in international waters.
+A few months later, Dark Devil and Kanmani fake their deaths and escape using sea scooters, reaching their boat, settling in international waters.
 Dayalan and his team board a helicopter to the ship, where they find the ₹25,000 crore.